There are various forms of mandalas with distinct concepts and different purposes.

 The Cosmic Mandala is encompassed by a flaming circle.
-At the Centre is a three-footed spiral symbolizing a first movement, surrounded by rotating wind which condenses into so-called basic elements, representing the states of aggregation: Wind or Air stands for the gaseous state;
+At the Centre is a three-footed spiral symbolizing a first movement, surrounded by the rotating wind which condenses into so-called basic elements, representing the states of aggregation: Wind or Air stands for the gaseous state;

 Fire is usually depicted as a red triangle and stands for transformation; Water for liquid, represented by a half-circle or circle; Earth for solid matter, symbolized by a yellow square or cube.